 In the current issue of ProfiFoto, Kristin Rappmund presents the top 5 latest photo books (1-2/21).
 ‘Metropolis, Berlin’ takes the proud second place.
 Thank you!

 In their #FacesOfPhotography column, the team from fotogloria | büro für fotografische zusammenarbeit introduces the people behind the camera.
-Edda Fahrenhorst and Barbara Wolff spoke via zoom about photography, photo art books, travel memories and what it all has to do with the crisis year of 2020.
+Edda Fahrenhorst and Barbara Wolff spoke via email correspondence about photography, photo art books, travel memories and what it all has to do with the crisis year of 2020.
 Find the article here.

 Eine schöne Rezension der renommierten Bildredakteurin Gunda Schwantje in der Weihnachtsausgabe der taz vom 24.12.2020 zum Nachlesen.